Skip to main content Link Search Menu Expand Document (external link)

 • Independence: to what extent have you provided direction to your group or exercised individual discretion?
 This category could also be called leadership, but this is not a competition to be the group “leader.”
 Instead, our focus is on your ability to think critically about the team’s needs and propose directions – either technical or otherwise.

-• A: grade >= 90%
+• A: grade >= 90% AND oral exam score of 4

 • F: grade < 60%